Why Is Retrofitting Bolted Houses Still A Good Idea?

 Foundation Anchors hold the mudsill to the foundation exactly as a bolt would.
 The shear transfer ties attach the rim joist and end joists to the mudsill.
-In new houses the mudsill is bolted to the foundation before the floor is nailed on so that there is plenty of room and the process is fast.
+In new houses, the mudsill is bolted to the foundation before they nail the floor on it so that there is plenty of room and the process is fast.
 Once the floor you walk on is nailed to the joists it is a time consuming and expensive procedure requiring of high cost hardware and work in cramped quarters.

 Foundation anchors do the same thing as foundation bolts.
 There are four types of Foundation Anchors and three types of Shear Transfer Ties.
-The specific Foundation Anchor or Shear Transfer Tie hardware used is determined by the floor configuration under a house.
+The floor configuration determines the specific Foundation Anchor or Shear Transfer Tie hardware used under a house.
 Given the fact there were no building codes when many of these house were built one does not know exactly which hardware will work and how much is needed until work on the house has begun.

 A Sound Load Path Should